-NAME

-The NAME attribute is used to identify and refer to the variable class.
+NAME NAME is used to identify and refer to the variable class.

-TYPE The TYPE attribute is used to define the format and entry-field width for variable data.
+TYPE TYPE defines the format and entry-field width for variable data.

-In addition to the required attributes described above, the VARCLASS tag has an optional MSG attribute.
+In addition to these required attributes, the VARCLASS tag has an optional MSG attribute.
 This attribute specifies the message to be displayed if the variable fails any defined validity checks and no message is defined for the XLATL or CHECKL tags.
 Chapter 7, "Messages," on page 155 tells you how to define messages.